Queen Elizabeth’s Kentucky Derby 10 Years Later: Will She Attend Again?

 The 2017 Kentucky Derby marks 10 years since Queen Elizabeth attended, but will the Bluegrass State be graced with the presence of Her Majesty in the future?

-Although there are a few hints that Queen Elizabeth might be retired from travelling abroad, there are still good reasons she might come to Kentucky or even sit in on the Kentucky Derby.
+Although there are a few hints that Queen Elizabeth might be retired from traveling abroad, there are still good reasons she might come to Kentucky or even sit in on the Kentucky Derby.

 When Queen Elizabeth attended the Kentucky Derby in 2007, she visited with her long-time friends and fellow horse breeders; William and Sarah Farish.
 The Farish family and Queen Elizabeth became acquainted decades ago when William Farish was an ambassador from America to the U.K.